mkeslin/frc4734/2026-Rebuilt/CompetitionRobot/docs/codebase_overview_eli5.md

     ↓
 Command checks StateMachine: "Can we score?"
     ↓
-If yes: Moves Elevator, Arm, SideToSide to scoring positions
+If yes: Spins up shooter, feeds game piece, shoots
     ↓
 Hardware motors move the mechanisms
     ↓